What is a data management plan and why is it important?

 A data management plan (DMP) is a formal document that manages the information lifecycle needs of an enterprise in an effective manner and leads to the implementation of good data governance practices.
 DMPs are a valuable asset for almost all scientific studies, including Eagle consultancy projects.
 Many funding agencies require DMPs to be submitted alongside project proposals.
 They should not be considered as an additional burden as they bring benefits to every project member on several levels.
 It is good to gain a familiarity with what is required in a DMP, this blog aims to provide some guidance that we hope will be useful.

-A well considered data management plan is an effective document that is viable throughout a project lifecycle and provides information that includes:
+A well considered data management plan is an effective document throughout a project lifecycle and provides information that includes:

 Taking academic grant applications as an example, DMPs come in several varying flavours (depending on the funding agency) and have core principles that need to be respected.
 Key features of a plan are that it:

-- will develop into a living document from project initiation, to completion and beyond, if the grant is awarded.
+Will develop into a living document from project initiation to completion and beyond

 The Digital curation centre provides a lot of unbiased advice to help develop and maintain a data management plan.